knpuniversity/symfony2-rest/knpu/episode5/property-path.md

 `setProgrammer`.

-This is a little known way to have a field name that's different than the property name on your calss.
+This is a little known way to have a field name that's different than the property name on your class.
 Bring on the test!

 ```bash
 ./vendor/bin/phpunit --filter testPOSTCreateBattle